 - Have a bone density test as you have been told by your doctor.
 Talk with your doctor.

 - Talk with your doctor before getting any vaccines.
-Use with Aerospan (flunisolide (oral inhalation)) may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with Aerospan (flunisolide (oral inhalation)) may either raise the chance of an infection or make the vaccine not work as well.